MicrosoftLearning/mslearn-azure-ml/Instructions/02-Explore-developer-tools.md

 When you finish exploring Azure Machine Learning, you should delete the resources you've created to avoid unnecessary Azure costs.

-1. Close the Azure Machine Learning Studio tab and return to the Azure portal.
+1. Close the Azure Machine Learning studio tab and return to the Azure portal.
 1. In the Azure portal, on the **Home** page, select **Resource groups**.
 1. Select the **rg-dp100-labs** resource group.
 1. At the top of the **Overview** page for your resource group, select **Delete resource group**.